Free Shipping Nationwide | Paid Orders will be Priortized

 By the 90s and early 2000s, it became more decorated with shiny stones and new designs.
 In the last 20 years, the abaya has become a fashion statement with new styles and designs, often blending traditional and modern touches.

-Abaya in islam
+Abaya in Islam

 In Islam, the abaya is a traditional garment that embodies the principle of modesty, which is a core value in Islamic teachings.
 This long, loose robe, typically worn over regular clothing, helps Muslim women adhere to the modesty guidelines outlined in the Qur’an and Hadith.